 Track heart rate with the Ionic’s wrist heart rate monitor.
 Fitbit makes it easy to track heart rate throughout the day.
 They break it down into set heart rate zones.
 So you know when you are running hard, running easy, sitting, and when you are stressed out.
 Heart rate tracking also allows for more accurate calories burning estimates.

 The Ionic can be loaded with hundreds of songs and stream from Pandora using wireless headphones.
 You can download other apps including Strava, weather, and sports apps.
 Contact-less payments (like the Apple Watch) allow for buying things on the go with nothing but the watch.

 The Ionic is water-resistant.
 You don’t have to worry about it getting damaged in the rain.
 It can be worn while swimming to track laps in the pool.

 Finally, personalized coaching can be activated on the watch.
 Receive new workouts based on what you’ve completed in the past.

 - Fitbit pay: feature allows you to link a credit card and pay for things using your Fitbit

 - Hi-Resolution touchscreen provides beautiful detail for apps and videos

 - The swappable watchbands allow you to customize the watch

 - Battery life not great with GPS – up to 10 hours active use (6 days without GPS)

 Top Smartwatch Fitbit

 The Versa 2 comes with many of the same features as the Ionic.
 You can download various apps, get notifications, and play music just like you would on the Ionic.
 The Versa 2 even costs less than the Ionic.

 The female health tracking allows women to track their cycle, and gauge ovulation.
 Use Smarttrack to automatically determine what type of exercise you’re doing.
 You can also select manually from more than 15 options and receive real-time stats about your work out.

-The battery lasts for about four days, so you don’t have to worry about charging it all the time.
-Like the Ionic it’s water resistant, so can get wet.
-Like the Ionic, it will track swim workouts in the pool.
+The battery lasts for about 6 days, so you don’t have to worry about charging it all the time.
+Like the Ionic it’s water-resistant, so it can get wet.
+Also like the Ionic, it will track swim workouts in the pool.

 Built-in heart rate monitoring tracks your active and resting heart rate throughout the day.